 However, some processes may be designed to run in an oxygen enriched atmosphere.
 Under these circumstances you can standardise the results of the measured concentrations at an oxygen content laid down by the competent authority.
 This will reflect the special circumstances of the individual case.

-Moisture has a smaller, but still significant, effect and the correction is usually to zero moisture (dry).
-You must measure the moisture content of the exhaust gas, H2O%, using an appropriate technique and method.
+Moisture has a smaller, but still significant, effect.
+The correction is to zero moisture (dry).

-Emissions of stack gases are often expressed on a dry gas basis so that a variation in the moisture of stack gas does not affect the assessment of the emissions.
+Emissions of stack gases are usually expressed on a dry gas basis so that a variation in the moisture of stack gas does not affect the assessment of the emissions.

 To convert a concentration from wet gas to dry gas, use the following:

 To convert a concentration as measured, to a concentration at reference oxygen level, multiply the concentration by Fo.
-The correction factor for oxygen, given by Fo = (21 - O2% reference) / (21 - O2% measured).
+The correction factor for oxygen, given by Fo = (21 - oxygen % reference) / (21 - oxygen % measured).

 Your permit will specify the reference oxygen level.